OgetoOndicho/DATA-SCIENCE-104/README.md

 # DATA-SCIENCE-104
-- This repository comprises of project folders, files and jupyternotebooks purely for Machine Learning and Artificial Intelligence.
-In the process of Learning and practising coursework theory,  of mastering Machine Learning Frameworks, these are some of the projects im building
+- This repository comprises of project folders, files and Jupyter notebooks purely for Machine Learning and Artificial Intelligence.
+In the process of Learning and practicing foundational coursework knowledge in mastering Machine Learning Frameworks, these are some of the projects I'm building to showcase my understanding
 - Refer to each and every individual Folder Directory for precise notebook analysis on the various projects.
 The projects are divided into 3 Distinct Parts:
- 1. Regression Modelling
+ 1. Linear Regression Modelling
- 2. Classification Moddelling
+ 2. Logistic / Classification Modelling
  3. Supervised Learning techniques.